The Apprentice (American TV series) season 13

-The Celebrity Apprentice 6 (also known as All-Star Celebrity Apprentice or The Apprentice 13) is the sixth installment of the reality game show, Celebrity Apprentice, which premiered on Sunday, March 3, 2013.
+The Celebrity Apprentice 6 (also known as All-Star Celebrity Apprentice or The Apprentice 13) is the sixth installment of the reality game show, The Celebrity Apprentice, which premiered on Sunday, March 3, 2013.
 This season's cast is an "All-Star" celebrity cast, bringing back many fan favorites to compete head-to-head.
 There are eight men and six women in the cast.
 Brande Roderick, Claudia Jordan, Dennis Rodman, La Toya Jackson, Lil Jon, Omarosa Manigault and the only previous winner, Bret Michaels formed team Power and team Plan B was formed by Dee Snider, Gary Busey, Lisa Rinna, Marilu Henner, Penn Jillette, Stephen Baldwin and Trace Adkins.
 This marked Omarosa's third appearance on The Apprentice, more than any other contestant.
 Also appearing as guest judges are past winners Joan Rivers, Piers Morgan, Arsenio Hall and John Rich, along with past judge George Ross, as well as Ivanka Trump, Eric Trump, and Donald Trump Jr. This season also introduced the Social Boardroom MVP reward.
 Viewers went on Twitter to select the celebrity they think did best in the task.
 The celebrity who received the most votes won additional money for their charity.
 This season premiered on March 3, 2013.